Ignite Mentoring is 10 years old! As a student-run not-for-profit organisation, we are so proud of what we have accomplished in the past 10 years.

 Develop excellent volunteer management systems and culture

-Develop a clear vision and understanding of impact
+Develop a clear vision and understanding of our impact

 Increase sustainability and capacity of Ignite